 bowl of melted chocolate and sheetpan of roasted chickpeas

-Add the chickpeas to the bowl with the chocolate and stir well until the chickpeas are completely coated in chocolate.
+Add the chickpeas to the bowl with the melted chocolate and stir well until the chickpeas are completely coated in chocolate.

 Bowl of melted chocolate with roasted chickpeas